Are Herbal Teas Safe During Your Pregnancy?

 Many alternative medicine health care providers feel that consuming certain herbal teas during pregnancy is a great way to support optimal pregnancy health.
 Herbal teas can often provide an additional source of nutrients such as calcium, magnesium, and iron.
 However, due to the lack of studies on most herbs, the FDA encourages caution when ingesting herbal teas.

 To understand which herbal teas are safe to consume during pregnancy, let’s first look at the different types of teas and how they are made.
-Or, you can buy a pregnancy tea – shop now.
+You can buy a pregnancy tea from our sponsor Fairhaven Health .

 Differences Between Non-Herbal and Herbal